TheSakyo/TheSakyo/README.md

 ### 🧠 About me

-Full-stack / backend-oriented developer with a strong interest in systems, software architecture, infrastructure, and game development.
+Full-stack / backend-oriented developer with a strong interest in systems, software architecture, infrastructure, application development, and game development.
 I enjoy deeply understanding the tools I use and designing clean, maintainable, and efficient solutions.

 I regularly work on projects combining application development, backend services, self-hosted environments, and game development projects, with a strong focus on robustness, code readability, and long-term evolution.